Menu Top

 Given:

-Dividend $p(x) = x^3 – 3x^2 + x + 2$
+Dividend, $p(x) = x^3 - 3x^2 + x + 2$

-Remainder $r(x) = –2x + 4$
+Remainder, $r(x) = -2x + 4$

-To Find: The polynomial $g(x)$.
+To Find:

 Solution:

-$$p(x) = g(x) \times q(x) + r(x)$$$
+$p(x) = g(x) \cdot q(x) + r(x)$

-$$p(x) - r(x) = g(x) \times q(x)$$$
+$p(x) - r(x) = g(x) \cdot q(x)$

-$$g(x) = \frac{p(x) - r(x)}{q(x)}$$$
+$g(x) = \frac{p(x) - r(x)}{q(x)}$

-First, let's calculate $p(x) - r(x)$:
+First, calculate $p(x) - r(x)$:

-$$p(x) - r(x) = (x^3 – 3x^2 + x + 2) - (–2x + 4)$$$
+$p(x) - r(x) = (x^3 - 3x^2 + x + 2) - (-2x + 4)$

-$$p(x) - r(x) = x^3 – 3x^2 + x + 2 + 2x - 4$$
+$= x^3 - 3x^2 + x + 2 + 2x - 4$

-$$p(x) - r(x) = x^3 – 3x^2 + 3x - 2$$
+$= x^3 - 3x^2 + 3x - 2$

-$$ \begin{array}{r} x^2 - x + 1\phantom{)} \\ x-2{\overline{\smash{\big)}\,x^3-3x^2+3x-2\phantom{)}}} \\ \underline{-~\phantom{()}(x^3-2x^2)\phantom{-b)}} \\ -x^2+3x-2\phantom{)} \\ \underline{-~\phantom{()}(-x^2+2x)} \\ x-2\phantom{)} \\ \underline{-~\phantom{()}(x-2)} \\ 0\phantom{)} \end{array} $$
+$\begin{array}{r} x^2 - x + 1\phantom{)} \\ x-2{\overline{\smash{\big)}\,x^3-3x^2+3x-2\phantom{)}}} \\ \underline{-~\phantom{()}(x^3-2x^2)\phantom{-b)}} \\ -x^2+3x-2\phantom{)} \\ \underline{-~\phantom{()}(-x^2+2x)} \\ x-2\phantom{)} \\ \underline{-~\phantom{()}(x-2)} \\ 0\phantom{)} \end{array} $

-The result of the division is the quotient $x^2 - x + 1$ with a remainder of 0.
+The result of the division is $x^2 - x + 1$.

-Final Answer: The polynomial $g(x)$ is $x^2 - x + 1$.
+Final Answer: The divisor polynomial is $g(x) = x^2 - x + 1$.

 Question 5.
 Give examples of polynomials p(x), g(x), q(x) and r(x), which satisfy the division algorithm and